- "Marlene On The Wall"

 - "Tom's Diner"

-Suzanne Vega's musical career stretches across two decades and the staying power to last a couple more.
-Raised in Spanish Harlem and the Upper West Side in New York, Vega began writing poems and songs at a very early age, picking up the guitar at 11 years old.
+Suzanne Vega's musical career is well into its third decade, and it's got the momentum to last a few more.
+Raised in Spanish Harlem and the Upper West Side in New York, Vega began writing poems and songs at an early age, picking up the guitar at 11.

-Over the years, she has experimented with different sounds from folk music to dance.
+Over the years, Vega has experimented with an array of unusual sounds, even making forays into dance music.
 Her latest project, Close-Up, finds her re-recording her catalog and organizing the songs around themes.
-Of the four volumes planned, Vega has released only the first two, Love Songs and People & Places, so it looks like 2011 could be an active year.
+Of the four volumes planned, Vega has released two: Love Songs and People & Places.

 This segment originally aired on Oct.
 26.